galacticcouncil/hydration-docs/docs/01_quick_start/03_staking.md

 Passive yield is applied automatically to all GIGAHDX holders.
 It comes from HDX that enters the GIGAHDX pool and increases the value backing each GIGAHDX.

-You do not need to claim passive yield.
-It is reflected in the GIGAHDX-to-HDX rate and therefore in the HDX value of your position.
+Passive yield can be claimed on-chain, but the app usually handles this in the background.
+It is not shown as a separate reward you need to manually claim to avoid losing it.
+When claiming is needed, the app can batch it into other actions, such as preparing a vote so the yield can be included in voting power, or unstaking so the full position is converted back into HDX.

 ### Voting Rewards